MineLittlePony/minelittlepony.github.io/src/pages/installation/legacy.md

 ## Installing the mods

 After installing Fabric you need to add your mods to the game.
-Place downloaded `.jar` files into the `mods` folder in your Minecraft folder:
+Place downloaded `.jar` files into the `mods` folder in your Minecraft folder which may have one of the following paths:

 - `%APPDATA%\.minecraft` on Windows
 - `~/Library/Application Support/minecraft` on macOS
 - `~/.minecraft` on Linux

+Here's an example of how your mods folder might look (filenames might also be different):

 ![Mods folder](/assets/installation/liteloader/mods-folder.png)